LOVE IS THE ESSENCE AND VOCATION OF THE HUMAN HEART

 LOVE MUST BE PUT TO THE TEST AND LOVE MUST CONQUER

-“Set me as a seal on your heart, as a seal on your arm; for stern as death is love, its flames a blazing fire.
-Deep waters can not quench love, nor floods sweep it away ….
-Love is stronger than death”.
-(Song of Songs, 8).
+“Set me as a seal on your heart, as a seal on your arm; For stern as death is love, relentless as the nether world is devotion; its flames are a blazing fire.
+Deep waters cannot quench love, nor floods sweep it away” (Song of Songs 8:6-7).
+Love is stronger than death.

 Love must be put to the test to prove its authenticity.
-Love must go through the force of winds to prove how strong are its roots.
-There are many good things which are part of a relationship: physical attraction, desire for company, idealized affection, common interests, etc. All those are good and necessary, but are not the rock upon which a committed love can be based: love must be based on fidelity, and fidelity is revealed and matured at the foot of the Cross.
+Love must go through the force of winds to prove the strength of its roots.
+There are many good things that are part of relationships: physical attraction, desire for company, idealized affection, common interests, etc. All of these are good and necessary, but are not the rock upon which a committed love can be based.
+Love must be based on fidelity, and fidelity is revealed and matured at the foot of the Cross.

-Love is a daily conquest… love is a daily task… love is a constant choice.
-Genuine and solid love, authentic love is never achieved at once.
+1. Love is a daily conquest.
+Love is a daily task.
+Love is a constant choice.
+Genuine and solid love, authentic love, is never achieved at once.
 It grows, it matures, it develops by being chosen at all times, and it obtains a particular strength and vigor when it is more difficult to choose it.
-“Love is never something ready made, something merely given to man and woman; it is always at the same time a “task” which they are set.
-Love should be seen as something which in a sense never “is” but is always only becoming, and what it becomes depends upon the contribution of both persons and the depth of their commitment”.
-(Karol Wojtyla, Love and responsibility, p.
-139)
+“Love is never something ready made, something merely ‘given’ to man and woman, it is always at the same time a ‘task’ which they are set.
+Love should be seen as something which in a sense never ‘is’ but is always only ‘becoming’, and what it becomes depends upon the contribution of both persons and the depth of their commitment” (Karol Wojtyla, Love and Responsibility, p.
+139).

-1. Love is put to test when the fire and passion of the beginnings seem to have lost some strength.
-When the sensual and emotional reactions themselves grow weaker and sexual attraction as such loose its effect.
-That is the time, when the inner force of love can become stronger, when the value of the person, when the totality of the heart of the other, becomes so visible, so tangible, because “when the outer self is wasting away, the inner self can be renewed (2 Cor 4, 16)...
-That is the time, when the heart of the other is contemplated in a new dimension and from a new angle.
-When the attention, the values, the beauty of the other’s heart becomes a primary value, becomes the reason for love, becomes its choice.
+Love is put to test when the fire and passion of the beginning seem to have lost some strength, when the sensual and emotional reactions themselves have grown weaker, and when sexual attraction as such has lost some of its effect.
+That is the time when the inner force of love can become stronger; it is the time when the value of the person and the totality of the heart of the other becomes so visible, so tangible, because the outer self begins wasting away and the inner self is being renewed (2 Cor 4:16).
+This is the time when the heart of the other is contemplated in a new dimension and from a new angle and when the attention, values, and beauty of the other person’s heart become a primary value, become the reason for love, and become its choice.

-I have been honored by the Lord to have in our spiritual family a couple who are witnesses to this kind of love.
-Gonzalo and Maira were engaged to be married and he had an accident by which he became paraplegic.
+I have been honored by the Lord to have in our spiritual family a couple who is a witness to this kind of love.
+Gonzalo and Maira were engaged to be married when Gonzalo had an accident by which he became a paraplegic.
 When he realized he was paralyzed, he spoke to Maira to release her from her commitment.
-Maira asked Gonzalo: “Is your heart the same or it has changed with the accident?”
-Gonzalo responded to that question saying that his heart was not only the same but it had learned the value of love and life.
-Then Maira told him: “I did not fall in love with your body but with your heart”.
-That choice of love has continued for over 13 years and it has been so fruitful in bringing so many hearts to love the Hearts of Jesus and Mary.
-They are the leaders of the Marian branch of the lay members of the Family of the Two Hearts in their country.
+Maira asked Gonzalo, “Is your heart the same, or has it changed with the accident?”
+Gonzalo responded to that question by saying that his heart was not only the same but it had learned the value of love and life.
+Then Maira told him, “I did not fall in love with your body but with your heart.”
+That choice of love has continued for over 13 years, and it has been so fruitful in bringing so many hearts to love the Hearts of Jesus and Mary.
+They are the leaders of the Marian branch of lay members in the Family of the Two Hearts in their country.

-2. Love is also put to test when one of the spouses fails and when love has to choose not to cease to love.
-The test of that moment is to allow love to triumph over hurt and distrust, and to turn it into mercy: in a desire to receive the other back, to allow the other to enter probably through the same wound that he or she caused.
-(Just like the Pierced Heart of Jesus) The heart of the wounded spouse may experience a desire to abandon… to run away, to leave… to withdraw and self- protect but if he or she chooses to love will say the words of Isaiah 55, 7: “for a brief moment I abandoned you, but with great tenderness I will take you back”.
+2. Love is also put to the test when one of the spouses fails and when love must choose not to cease loving.
+The test of that moment calls for one to allow love to triumph over hurt and distrust and to turn it into mercy; it stems from a desire to receive the other back, and requires that one allow the other to enter probably through the same wound that he or she caused (Just like the Pierced Heart of Jesus).
+The heart of the wounded spouse may experience a desire to abandon the other…to run away…to leave…to withdraw and self-protect; but if he or she chooses to love, he or she will be able say the words of Isaiah 54:7: “for a brief moment I abandoned you, but with great tenderness I will take you back.”

-John Paul II spoke so beautifully in his book Love and Responsibility, about this kind of spousal love, a love which is stronger than human weakness, stronger even than the sin which has injured it; a love that is stronger than the death experienced by the hurt caused by that sin: “The strength of such love emerges most clearly when the beloved person stumbles, when his or her weaknesses or even sins come into the open.
-One who truly loves does not withdraw his love, but loves all the more, loves in full consciousness of the other’s shortcomings and faults, and without in the least approving of them”.
+John Paul II spoke so beautifully in his book Love and Responsibility about this kind of spousal love: a love which is stronger than human weakness, stronger even than the sin which has injured it; a love that is stronger than the death experienced by the hurt caused by that sin.
+“The strength of such love emerges most clearly when the beloved person stumbles, when his or her weaknesses or even sins come into the open.
+One who truly loves does not then withdraw his love, but loves all the more, loves in full consciousness of the other’s shortcomings and faults, and without in the least approving of them” (p.
+135).

-This kind of love is possible, this kind of triumph of love is possible because it looks deeply at the essential value of the other person.
+This kind of love is possible, this kind of triumph of love is possible, because it looks deeply at the essential value of the other person.
 He or she is more than the sin or the fault committed.
-That is the way God the Father looks at each one of us.
-That is mercy: to see the fullness of the person not only the sin or the fault committed but the totality of the person: the other is much more than his or her sin.
-To look at the spouse in this way, is to look at their dignity.
+This is the way God the Father looks at each one of us.
+This is mercy: to see the fullness of the person and not only the sin or the fault committed, but the totality of the person; the other is much more than his or her sin.
+To look at a spouse in this way is to see his or her dignity.

-To pass this test, means that love is stronger than death.
-I could really say that this is a great triumph given to love, and that to allow love to triumph in this arduous test would require humility, abnegation and forgiveness.
+To pass this test means that love is stronger than death.
+I can really say that this would be a great triumph given to love, and that to allow love to triumph in this arduous test would require humility, abnegation, and forgiveness.

-3. Love is put to test through the passing of time.
-In time relationships are to grow, mature, become stronger.
-But also, in time, if we do not nourish these relationships, they can grow cold by routine, they can become tiresome by the weight of duties, they can become dried by the lack of attentiveness to water them with affection; they can become distant by getting used to the presence of the other and not investing time in communicating; they can become stagnant when each one loses interest in pleasing the other; they can become harden when each closes its heart in self-protection; they can become a battlefield when each one is keeping track of the faults of the other… Time can be a powerful tool for relationships to mature in love but this requires that both hearts take responsibility not to allow the law of time and decay to extinguish the fire of love.
-It is your responsibility to continue to make, through the passing of time, love visible to one another.
+3. Love is put to the test through the passing of time.
+In time, relationships are to grow, mature, and become stronger.
+But also, in time, if we do not nourish these relationships, they can grow cold by routine, they can become tiresome by the weight of duties, they can become dried out by a lack of attentiveness to water them with affection; they can become distant by taking the presence of the other for granted and not investing time in communicating; they can become stagnant when each one loses interest in pleasing the other; they can become hardened when each closes its heart in self-protection; they can become a battlefield when each one is keeping track of the faults of the other… Time can be a powerful tool for relationships to mature in love, but this requires that both hearts take responsibility not to allow the law of time and decay to extinguish the fire of love.
+It is your responsibility to continue to make love visible to each other through the passing of time.
 It is your responsibility to remember that love must be perceived.

 LOVE MUST BE PERCEIVED

-I invite each one of you, to live in profound awareness, that love must be visible, love must be perceived and that the failures to love can be healed and restored with simple but clear actions of love.
+I invite each one of you to live in profound awareness that love must be visible, love must be perceived, and that failures to love can be healed and restored with simple but clear actions of love.

-Do not ever forget the essence of your existence: love; the path of living it: communion of love; the first place to learn it and practice it: the family; the way to mature it: faithfulness to love in times of trials; and the effects: make it visible and perceptible to those whom your love must be revealed to.
+Do not ever forget that the essence of your existence is love; that the path of living it is a communion of love; that the first place to learn it and practice it is the family; that the way to mature it is faithfulness to it in times of trials; and that the way to manifest it is by making it visible and perceptible to those to whom your love must be revealed.

-I would like to conclude, inviting you, to keep your eyes fixed in the reason for your communion: love.
-And to remember that love grows through love, and that love triumphs by choosing freely and constantly to love at all cost.
+I would like to conclude by inviting you to keep your eyes fixed upon the reason for your communion – love – and to remember that love grows through love and that love triumphs by choosing freely and constantly to love at all cost.

 siervas_logo_color.jpg (14049 bytes)